simpleanalytics/wordpress-plugin/readme.txt

 == Screenshots ==

 1. The dashboard of Simple Analytics
-2. The referrals, paths, devices and more
-3. We have dark mode
+2. We have dark mode
+3. See Tweets that got you some traffic

 == Upgrade Notice ==

 No changed needed for upgrades.

 == Changelog ==

+= 1.6 =
+* 2020-12-07
+* Test with latest WordPress version

 = 1.5 =
 * 2019-06-12